Robust Lane Detection from Continuous Driving Scenes Using Deep Neural Networks: Experiments and results

 \section{Experiments and results}

-In this section, experiments are conducted to verify the accuracy and robustness of the proposed method.
+In this section, experiments are conducted to verify the accuracy and robustness of the proposed method{\footnote{Codes are available at https://sites.google.com/site/qinzoucn}}.
 The performances of the proposed networks are evaluated in different scenes and are compared with diverse lane-detection methods.
 The influence of parameters is also analyzed.